davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 07-OCT-2024
 * OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on relative humidity, using a smaller training subset
 * OpenMeteoEDA_202306_v004 explores R2 for every combination of 2 predictors on relative humidity, using a smaller training subset
+* OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on relative humidity, using full training data